 Currently in our Cheese Case

 We sell a variety of imported European and artisan domestic cheeses on a rotating basis.
-Given the unfolding coronavirus situation, we have temporarily closed the store.
-To give you an idea of what we normally stock, the following cheeses were available for purchase the week of Mar 18 – 22.
-We look forward to restocking and reopening soon.
+The following cheeses are available for purchase the week of Aug 12 – 16.

 Please note that, while we update this list at the beginning of each week, it is possible that our supply of any given cheese may sell out during the week.
 We apologize in advance if your selection is unavailable.